Near East School of Theology: Profile

 The NEST is an undergraduate and graduate theological seminary of some 40 students and seven full and two part-time faculty.
 The seminary offers the following programs: B.A. in Christian Education; B.Th. with emphasis in pastoral studies; B.Th. in Christian Education; M.A.C.E., a graduate program for educational ministries; M.Div. for Pastoral ministry; S.T.M., a post graduate research degree; and the S.T.M. in Ministry established jointly with McCormick Theological Seminary in Chicago.

 The seminary is housed in a modern building with classrooms, offices, faculty and student lounges, dining facilities, sanctuary and chapel, coffee shop, dormitory rooms for 50 students, six faculty apartments and a gymnasium and theater which are under construction.
 The library contains 42,000 volumes in Arabic, Armenian, English, French and German.

 Church relationship

-The NEST is under the auspices and support of four mainline Protestant Evangelical churches in the Middle East, the National Evangelical Synod of Syria and Lebanon, the Union of the Armenian Evangelical Churches in the Near East, the Episcopal Church in Jerusalem and the Middle East of the Anglican Communion, and the Evangelical Lutheran Church in Jordan and the Holy Land.
+The NEST is under the auspices and support of three mainline Protestant Evangelical churches in the Middle East, the National Evangelical Synod of Syria and Lebanon, the Union of the Armenian Evangelical Churches in the Near East, and the Evangelical Lutheran Church in Jordan and the Holy Land; as well as one historic church the Episcopal Church in Jerusalem and the Middle East of the Anglican Communion.
 These four local churches jointly sponsor the N.E.S.T. and enjoy the full cooperation and support of Associate Members, all of whom are represented on the Board of Managers.